Omtelang09/Loan_Approval_Prediction/README.md

 🚀 Overview
 The system helps banks or financial institutions determine if a customer is eligible for a loan by evaluating factors such as:

-Gender
+Gender,
-Marital Status
+Marital Status,
-Dependents
+Dependents,
-Education
+Education,
-Employment
+Employment,
-Income
+Income,
-Loan Amount & Term
+Loan Amount & Term,
-Credit Score
+Credit Score,
-Property Area
+Property Area.